tm-LBenson/astro-backend-express/README.md

 - `email`: the email address of the user
 - `password`: the password of the user

-## Add support for certain discord bots
+## Add support for tom-roles discord bot, running through NPM

 ## Environment Variables